iturbides/becss/README.md

 <p>beCSS provides a set of components and a Flat UI Color Scheme as starting point, and it is structure taking efficiency and simplicity as a reference.</p>

-1. Free and Open Source (MIT license)
+1. Free and Open Source (GPL license)
 2. Dual 12 column Flexbox-based and Grid-based Responsive Layout
 3. Lightweight (28kb not compressed)
 4. Built without preprocessors, only CSS